angela-tam/angela-tam.github.io/_bagels/2019-11-17-sg_schmear.md

 {% include figure.html image="/assets/img/bagels/20191117_schmear_2.jpg" %}

-I was a little sad that only the top of the bagel had any seasoning, as you can see from the picture above that I took of the bottom half of my bagl.
+I was a little sad that only the top of the bagel had any seasoning, as you can see from the picture above that I took of the bottom half of my bagel.
 As for the seasoning on the top side, I could see and taste sesame, onion, and garlic.
 I noticed poppy seeds were lacking, and it made me realize that I haven't seen any poppy bagels in Singapore.
 So the conspiracy theorist inside me did some Googling and it turns out that poppy seeds are banned in Singapore!
 So sad.

 Valeria ordered a bagel with lox, pictured below, which looked pretty tasty.
 Looking at this photo makes me slightly regret not getting lox on my bagel, but I didn't want any distractions to my tasting the bread (because I'm that pretentious).
 Valeria said that her bagel was very creamy, the salmon was fresh, herbs were a nice touch, and the bread was very filling.